ckind/vue-audio-ui/docs/pages/component-library.md

 ## v-a-audio-file-visualizer

 An interactive audio file visualizer for displaying amplitude data.
-Supports zooming, panning, and marker placement.
-Load amplitude data using the loadAudioFromAmplitudeData method.
+Click and drag to select.
+Ctrl+click (or command+click on mac) and drag to zoom.

 <VAAudioFileVisualizerExample />